semanticpy/owlreadyL/README.rst

 * Add World.forget_reference(entity)
 * Bugfixes:
   - Fix SPARQL queries having a UNION but using no variable from the UNION
+  - Fix SPARQL queries on read only quadstores
+  - Fix SPARQL queries mixing OPTIONAL and VALUES / STATIC
-  - Fix property defined as a subproperty of TransitiveProperty and the like, but not of type ObjectProperty
+  - Fix property defined as a subproperty of TransitiveProperty (and the like), but not of type ObjectProperty
   - Fix importlib.reload(owlready2)